 In this how-to guide, you write the aggregated tweet events from the job query to Azure Blob storage.
 You can also push your results to Azure SQL Database, Azure Table storage, Event Hubs, or Power BI, depending on your application needs.

 Under the Job Topology section on the left navigation menu, select Outputs.

 In the Outputs page, click + Add and Blob storage/Data Lake Storage Gen2:

 - Output alias: Use the name

 - Import options: Select Select storage from your subscriptions.

 - Storage account.
 Select your storage account.

 A job input, query, and output are specified.
 You are ready to start the Stream Analytics job.

-In the Start job blade, for Job output start time, select Now and then click Start.
+On the Start job page, for Job output start time, select Now and then select Start.

 For further assistance, try our Azure Stream Analytics forum.